buildbot/buildbot/master/docs/manual/cfg-workers-docker.rst

 ``hyper_accesskey``
     (mandatory)
-    Accesskey to use as part of the creds to access hyper.
+    Access key to use as part of the creds to access hyper.

 ``hyper_secretkey``
     (mandatory)
-    Secretkey to use as part of the creds to access hyper.
+    Secret key to use as part of the creds to access hyper.

 ``hyper_size``
     (mandatory)